jundalisay/spblist/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 {{< /l >}}

-> *Superphysics Note: This is similar to General Relativity.

-> **Superphysics Note: Unlike General Relativity, the cause of the motions of heavenly bodies are inherent.
-I call this "gravitational signatures".
+{{< n n="<li>This is similar to General Relativity</li><li>Unlike General Relativity, the cause of the motions of heavenly bodies are inherent.
+We call this 'gravitational signatures'.
 Socrates implies that photons cannot directly measure such inherent signatures.
-The pattern of such signatures can then be used to make a locational map that Einstein refers to as the fabric of spacetime and can be used to predict the motions of heavenly bodies.
+The pattern of such signatures can then be used to make a locational map that Einstein refers to as the fabric of spacetime and can be used to predict the motions of heavenly bodies.</li>" >}}

 {{< l a="Socrates" >}}
 Their beauty is like the beauty of pictures excellently wrought by the hand of Daedalus or some other great artist.